vinisalazar/BioProv/paper/paper.md

 and instances of `Program` are represented as activities.
 Instances of `Environment` are represented as agents that act on behalf of the current user.

-![Class diagram showing composition relationships between classes in the BioProv library.
-Instances of the Project, Sample and File classes (in yellow) are represented as entities in the provenance data model, while instances of the Program class (in blue) are represented as activities, and instances of the Environment class (in orange) are represented as agents.
-The Parameter and Run classes are auxiliary classes that compose the Program class.
-\label{fig:classes}](figures/classes.png){ width=75% }

 BioProv detects the current user and environment variables and stores them alongside the Project;
 each Program, when executed, is automatically associated with the current computing environment (Figure \autoref{fig:classes}).
 This way, BioProv can represent which execution is associated with each user and environment, allowing for traceable collaborative work.